 This offering circular relates to an Exempt Offer in accordance with the Markets Rules 2012 of the Dubai Financial Services Authority ("DFSA").
 This offering circular is intended for distribution only to persons of a type specified in the Markets Rules 2012 of the DFSA.
 It must not be delivered to, or relied on by, any other person.
 The DFSA has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
 The DFSA has not approved this offering circular nor taken steps to verify the information set forth herein and has no responsibility for this offering circular.
 The securities to which this offering circular relates may be illiquid and/or subject to restrictions on their resale.
-Prospective purchasers of the securities offering circular you should consult an authorized financial advisor.
+Prospective purchasers of the securities offered should conduct their own due diligence on the securities.
+If you do not understand the contents of this offering circular you should consult an authorized financial advisor.